Toma Arnăuțoiu: Resistance years (1949–1958)

 The Arnăuțoiu followers carried on for nine years.
 Constantly harassed by Securitate troops, their ranks were gradually depleted.
-Towards the end, the group was reduced to Arnăuțoiu, his younger brother Petre, Maria Plop (who had fled her village, Prisăcani, in Iași County when the Red Army arrived in 1944), and Constantin Jubleanu, whose mother had been killed while trying to flee a platoon, and whose father was in prison serving a 25-years sentence.
+Towards the end, the group was reduced to Arnăuțoiu, his younger brother Petre, Maria Plop (who had fled her village, Prisăcani, in Iași County when the Red Army arrived in 1944), and Constantin Jubleanu, whose mother had been killed while trying to flee a platoon, and whose father was in prison serving a 25-year sentence.
 They were constantly on the move and, with the support of villagers, managed to survive nine winters in the mountains.
 Their final hiding place was carved out on a rocky hillside, where a daughter was born in 1956 to Toma Arnăuțoiu and Maria Plop.

 On 20 May 1958, the Arnăuțoiu brothers were ambushed and captured.
 They had been betrayed by Grigore Poenăreanu, a former school mate of Toma Arnăuțoiu who had given the two brothers a laced drink.
 Maria Plop, and the two year-old child were summoned to surrender and came down a ladder from the hideout the partisans had carved in a hill close to the village of Corbi.
 Jubleanu died in a shoot-out with the Securitate troops.
 A military court sentenced the Arnăuțoiu brothers to be shot alongside 14 villagers who had supplied them with food, medicine, clothing, a radio set, or weapons.
 The brothers were convicted of “acts of terror committed as part of an armed anti-communist resistance group”.
 The group was executed in the Jilava Prison on the night of 18/19 July 1959; Arnăuțoiu was shot at the order of the prison commander, lieutenant colonel Mihai Gheorghiu.
 More than 100 locals were sentenced to prison terms ranging from one year to hard labour for life.
 Elena Arnăuțoiu spent 7 years in detention.
 Maria Plop and Laurenția Arnăuțoiu died in the Miercurea Ciuc prison, while Ion Arnăuțoiu died in the Botoșani prison.